-In today’s life, information plays a crucial role in modeling how people live and correlate with each other.
+In today’s life, information plays a crucial role in modeling how people live; as well as; correlate with each other.
 Information has been on the rise courtesy of the expanding access of internet.
-Unlike decades ago when information could be found published in hard copy, today information has gone digital the internet plays a crucial role in the expanding distribution of digital content and specifically information material.
+Unlike decades ago when information could be found published in hard copy; today information has gone digital the internet plays a crucial role in the expanding distribution of digital content.
+Along with specifically information material.

 Formerly, this website belonged to the ‘Chile Book Chamber’.
 Below was there address in case you want to pay them a visit.

 Santiago de Chile

 Tel: (56-2) 672 0348, Fax: (56-2) 687 4271